raamav/raamav.github.io/index.md

 layout: default
 ---

-I am <Font color = Ash Gray> **Rama** </Font>, and I am a Data Scientist from Mumbai, India.
+I am <Font color = Ash Gray> **Rama** </Font>, a Data Scientist from Mumbai, India.
 I have created this page to list out some of the research projects which I have recently worked on.
 Most of these projects are in NLP and Computer Vision.

 ### Natural Language Processing